jordanjasonclifford/Multi-Modal-Route-Optimization-with-Hybrid-Travel/README.md

 a dense walkable, transit-friendly city environment; in which Seattle was chosen

 ------------------------------------------
-ABCs_(Routes) - the 'final' selected routes that will be used for the ML model
+abc_routes - the 'final' selected routes that will be used for the ML model

 colab_notebooks - before any real world data was collected - synthetic data was utilized through 'trainingtestset_set' excel file; with the notebooks in there to be modeled thru ML